ccpgames/pypackage/README.md

 ## Further examples

-If your OS can run a bash script, execute `demo.sh` in the top level of this repo to create a new pypackage venv and three simple example packages in an `example` directory.
+If your OS can run a bash script, execute `demo.sh` in the top level of this repo to create a new pypackage venv and some simple example packages in an `example` directory.
 From there feel free to play around and experiment with pypackage features and applications.

 # Copyright and License